 "Juvenile Criminal Defense Strategies"

-A drug arrest can have serious consequences for your child.
+You work extremely hard to protect your children and their futures.
+Unfortunately, they still make mistakes.
+A mistake such as a drug arrest can have serious consequences for your child.
 Any plea to a drug charge could result in a one-year suspension of your child's driver's license.
 It can also lead to the loss of eligibility for student grants and loans.
 If your child is charged with a drug crime in adult court, he or she can end up with a permanent criminal record.

 Orlando Juvenile Drug Charges